 Professional facilitation training increases confidence and effectiveness when leading meetings, workshops, and presentations.
 Most important, the right facilitation skills lead to higher quality, consensual deliverables that help you and your organization succeed.

-The best synonym for structured meetings is methodology, or the series of questions that get a group to agree.
+The best synonyms for structured meetings are meeting design or methodology–the series of questions that get a group to agree.
 For example, if your deliverable is a marketing plan, the unstructured approach asks “What should be in the marketing plan?”
 People will then argue for the duration of the meeting.